niklasschildhauer/ba-mediaqueries5/README.md

 - [Registration demo website](https://gpii.eu/mq-5/example/registration/index.html)

 #### Operating Principle
-After the web page is loaded, the script fetch the external stylesheets to get the plain CSS text.
+After the web page is loaded, the script fetchs the external stylesheets to get the plain CSS text.
 Then it searches for media queries that contain media feature candidates.
 These would actually be ignored by the browser.
 The script runs its own algorithm to evaluate them.
-Afterwards a modified CSS code is generated, which is inserted into the HTML document as style-element.
+Afterwards a modified CSS code is generated, which is inserted into the HTML document as a style-element.
 Each time a preference is changed, the process is triggered again.
-In addition, the scirpt also makes the media feature candidates available in JS as a media query list, as well variables.
+In addition, the scirpt also makes the media feature candidates available in JS as a media query list, as well as variables.

 #### How to setup the polyfill
 To use the polyfill in any website, the two files from [built](https://gitlab.mi.hdm-stuttgart.de/ns107/ba-mq5/-/tree/master/built) must be embedded in the HTML document as follows: